Mackay Stadium

-Mackay Stadium is an outdoor athletic stadium in the western United States, located on the campus of the University of Nevada in Reno, Nevada.
-The home venue for Nevada Wolf Pack football and women's soccer in the Mountain West Conference. it is named in honor of the Mackay family, particularly John William Mackay and his son Clarence H. Mackay, who donated funding to build the original stadium in 1909.
+Mackay Stadium is an outdoor athletic stadium in the western United States, located on the campus of the University of Nevada, Reno.
+The home venue for Nevada Wolf Pack football and women's soccer in the Mountain West Conference, it is named in honor of the Mackay family, particularly John William Mackay and his son Clarence Mackay, who donated funding to build the original stadium in 1909.

 History

-Located on the northern portion of campus, at 17th Street & East Stadium Way, the stadium opened on October 1, 1966 with a seating capacity of 7,500.
+Located on the northern portion of campus, at 17th Street & East Stadium Way, the stadium opened on October 1, 1966, with a seating capacity of 7,500.
 It replaced the original Mackay Stadium, formerly located in the bowl containing Hilliard Plaza, the Mack Social Sciences building and the Reynolds School of Journalism.
 Both stadiums were named for the Mackay family, who were university benefactors in the early years of the school.
 The stadium currently seats 27,000 and has played to crowds in excess.

 The field is aligned northwest to southeast, at an elevation of 4610 ft above sea level, with the press box on the southwest sideline.